blamejoel/anti-banner/README.md

 from Banner
 --test - test push notification system

-Example: `./grades -q winter -y 2017 -c /home/bob/credentials.json`
+Example: `./main.py -q winter -y 2017 -c /home/bob/credentials.json`

+## Utilities
+* `add_to_gcal.py` - Gets a class schedule by academic quarter and year and adds the schedule to Google Calendar.
+* `grades.py` - Gets course grades from the registration info on Banner.
+Often times, grades are available here before they are officially posted.
+* `banner_changes.py` - Checks Banner for changes in registration data.
+Could be scheduled to run on a timed interval and send notifications of any changes.

 These tools are a work in-progress and although they may work "good-enough", there may still be some bugs.
 Please report any such findings to the issue